 ON3 represents New Jersey’s largest contemplated redevelopment.
 Prism Capital Partners’ ambitious initiative is transforming the 116-acre former Hoffmann-LaRoche campus – located on Route 3 just nine miles from the Lincoln Tunnel – into a multi-tenant, next-generation lifestyle hub.

-ON3 provides several, immediately available built spaces, including the site’s 15-story, 300,000-square-foot LEED Gold-certified 200 Metro Boulevard office tower.
+ON3 provides several, immediately available spaces, including the site’s 15-story, 300,000-square-foot LEED Gold-certified 200 Metro Boulevard office tower, where Prism Capital Partners is headquartered.
 A variety of build-to-suit development sites are also being offered on the campus.

-Prism Capital Partners is in the midst of a multi-tier infrastructure and site work development plan at ON3.
-Phase I involved the addition and rebranding of streets, and comprehensive streetscaping and landscaping on the east portion of the campus.
-It also included the installation of new sewer and storm water systems, and a rewiring of PSEG’s connections to the campus electric grid and 10-megawatt, onsite cogeneration facility to enhance redundancy.
-Phase II, now underway, is creating new internal roadways on the balance of the site to support coming tenants and future development.
+Prism Capital Partners in 2020 will complete a multi-tier, $20 million infrastructure and site work development program at ON3.
+This included the addition and rebranding of streets, and comprehensive streetscaping and landscaping on the east portion of the campus, as well as the creation of new internal roadways on the balance of the site to support coming tenants and future development.
+Additional components included the installation of new sewer and storm water systems, and a rewiring of PSEG’s connections to the campus electric grid and 10-megawatt, onsite cogeneration facility to enhance redundancy.